Waverly Woods Cup Points System 2019

 Disaster

-Definition: Disaster, a k a Trouble, is a points game in which the winner at the end of the round is the player (or team) that has collected the fewest number of points.
-That's because points are "awarded" for bad shots.
-Hit a ball out of bounds, that's a point.
-Points in Disaster can be given any value, and what earns a point can vary from group to group - it's up to you.
-But a common point system is as follows: • Water ball - 1 point • Out of bounds - 1 point • In a bunker - 1 point • Failing to get ball out of bunker - 1 point • 3-putt - 1 point • 4-putt - 3 points • Hitting from one bunker into another - 2 points • Whiff - 4 points
+Individual 9-hole format where points are issued to each player based on bad shots.
+In this case, points are bad and the winner is the player that has the fewest points.
+Points in Disaster can be given any value, and what earns a point can vary from group to group.
+Here is a common point system:<br/><br/> Water ball - 1 point<br/> Out of bounds - 1 point<br/> In a bunker - 1 point<br/> Failing to get ball out of bunker - 1 point<br/> 3-putt - 1 point<br/> 4-putt - 3 points<br/> Hitting from one bunker into another - 2 points<br/> Whiff - 4 points<br/>

 Modified Stableford